-1 Corinthians 8 and 10 might explain why the “weak” Christians in Rome (Romans 14) did not eat meat.
-The problem in Corinth was similar to the one in Rome (Romans 14):
+1 Corinthians 8 and 10 is very similar to Romans 14, and therefore explain why the “weak” Christians in Rome did not eat meat.
+The problem was that new converts to Christianity, based on their experience with idolatry, viewed meat sacrificed to idols as unfit for Christians.

 - In both the problem is both meat and what people drink (Rom 14:1, 21; 1Co 8:13; 10:31).